 % with LDRD roots

 A relevant indicator of career advancement in a ST&E field is the recognition of individuals as distinguished members of the technical staff.
-These staff members are named “Fellows” at LANL, Senior Scientists/Engineers at SNL, and Distinguished Members of the Technical Staff (DMTS) at LLNL.
+These staff members are named “Fellows” at LANL, Senior Scientists/Engineers at SNL, and Distinguished Members of the Technical Staff (DMTS) at LLNL and NNSS.
 The shorthand name used here, “Top 2%,” comes from the intent at each laboratory to limit membership to the top 1% or 2% of scientific and technical staff.
 Typically nominated and screened by a committee, the Top 2% are recognized for something similar to a lifetime achievement award, in this case, for contribution to the Laboratory’s mission.

 Single-Year Statistics